NipulSingal/Roll-Dice-Game/README.md

 The first player who reaches 100 points on GLOBAL score wins the game.

-Visit the link and enjoy my game.
+Visit the link and enjoy this game.

 # Link for the game: